Featured Event

 On the night of 23 June 2026, Málaga welcomes summer the traditional way: with bonfires on the beach, a midnight swim, and thousands of people celebrating until sunrise.
 Noche de San Juan is one of Spain's most magical nights, and Málaga does it beautifully.

 As darkness falls, the beaches fill with families, friends, and groups of all ages.
-The main celebration centres on La Misericordia beach (by the Antonio Banderas promenade), where the city sets up the official bonfire, live music, and fireworks.
+The main celebration centres on Playa de la Misericordia (by the Antonio Banderas promenade), where the city sets up the official bonfire, live music stages, and fireworks.

 At midnight, the giant júa (a symbolic effigy) is set ablaze.
 Fireworks light up the sky from the jetty near La Térmica.
 And then the real fun begins.

-Burn your wishes: Write down what you want to leave behind on a piece of paper.
-Throw it into the flames.
+Burn your wishes.
+Write down what you want to leave behind on a piece of paper and throw it into the flames.
 Symbolic liberation at its finest.

-Beach bars (chiringuitos): Many stay open late with special menus.
-Book ahead if you want a table.
+Beach bars (chiringuitos) along both beaches stay open late with special San Juan menus.
+Book ahead if you want a table, they fill up fast.
+For the best espetos de sardinas, the chiringuitos along Misericordia are hard to beat.

 For more on Málaga's beaches, see our guide to the best beaches in Málaga.